 ABLDT Posting Process

 Since it’s not possible to enter in the asset’s financial values at AS91, we’ve reached the big change in the conversion process in S/4HANA.
 With the introduction of ACDOCA, SAP has chosen this opportunity to enforce that the legacy asset values are maintained via a common posting process. i.e., the asset values, whether it’s a transactional line item for a mid-year takeover or a balance value for an end-of-year takeover, must be maintained with a posting to ACDOCA.
 A journal entry is required for the recording of the asset’s initial legacy balance.
 This is the big new thing with the asset conversion process.
-There is no longer a way to make a direct ANLC update.
+There is no longer a way to make a direct ANLC update, which is fine because ANLC is no longer used.
 The good news about this process… and it’s one of the reasons why SAP chose this route… is that it is no longer necessary to subsequently record the balances in FI.
 With ABLDT, both the asset in FI-AA and the corresponding GL account in FI-GL are updated with the same amount.
 I can tell you from experience that 95% of the time when customers have a reconciliation issue between the GL and the asset subledger, it’s because the legacy conversion process wasn’t done correctly.
 That won’t be an issue going forward.

 When you save the data, you’ll get confirmation about the documents that were created.
 It’s the same confirmation as when you create any other asset posting.